kbxkb/file-upload-link-share-simple/README.md

 Another way to solve this problem is to decouple the encryption process on the server-side and make it *asynchronous*.
 Here, the file will get uploaded, but downloading it won't be allowed instantaneously.
 An asynchronous process will encrypt it in-place, and mark it as *downloadable*.
 Storing such metadata around the file will, of course, need a database - but a metadata management system will anyway become mandatory as we get to these complex requirements.

+This is also a good example of where a **decoupled queue-based architecture will help us scale**.
+At production scale, this application should be split into layers where such resource-intensive tasks are happening at a different layer - and the upload servers are simply queueing the files for the encryption servers to pick them up from a secure location and encrypt them.
+I have implemented such a system for transcoding video files at Yahoo and Ooyala, and transcoding is a similar, if not more, CPU-bound task.
+More on this architecture later on, in the "Performance and Scalability" section below.

 This last solution, or at least variations of it, is actually implemented under the hood by EBS or S3 or Azure - it is just we do not see it, and we just enjoy the fruits of someone else's labor.
 That brings us to yet another kind of solution to this problem - buy instead of build :) Just use docker volume plugins that lets you store the files in the public cloud and check the *encrypted* box!

 How about encryption on the wire if we use server-side encryption?
 The obvious answer to this is to offer **https** download links, which is easy to implement, so that would be a TODO for this small project of mine.